CentaurusInfra/mizar/docs/user/mizar_deployment_in_kubernetes.md

 # Deploying the OS required for Mizar

-Kubeadm is a K8s deployment tool that can be used to easily bring up a Kubernetes.
+Kubeadm is a K8s deployment tool that can easily bring up a Kubernetes cluster.
 Before using kubeadm, we need to deploy two or more systems with either Ubuntu 20.04 (preferred) or Ubuntu 18.04.
 They can either be bare-metal systems (for experimenting with eBPF offload NICs) or Virtual Machines deployed in AWS, GCE, or another VM